 Acts 2:38Peter replied, “Repent and be baptized, every one of you…”

-• In the very beginning of their public ministries, both Jesus and John the Baptist preached the theme of repentance.
-In his first post-Pentecost sermon, the apostle Peter replied to the people’s “What shall we do?” with the same command: “Repent…”
+• In the very beginning of their public ministries, both Jesus and John the Baptist did not hold back from preaching the theme of repentance.
+Likewise, in his first post-Pentecost sermon, the apostle Peter replied to the people’s “What shall we do?” with the same command: “Repent…”

 • Jesus and His followers did not try to ease people comfortably into the kingdom of God.
 No!
 Each of them, in various ways of saying it, emphasized the truthful necessity that “godly sorrow brings repentance that leads to salvation” (2 Corinthians 7:10).
 I am a retired pastor and still an active bible teacher.
 I will fail God and the people terribly if I just encourage a non-challenging, repentance-ignoring, sin-tolerating “Christianity.”

-• To all my fellow preachers, teachers, evangelists, elders, and other sharers of God’s Word — “Preach the Word!”
+• To all my fellow preachers, teachers, evangelists, elders, and other sharers of God’s Word — don't shirk your God-given charge to “Preach the Word!”
 The whole word, not just the comfortable parts of it.
 Rather, like the great apostle Paul, let us “not shrink from declaring … the whole counsel of God” (Acts 20:27, ESV).
 And that includes His call to holy living — We are “to put on the new self, created to be like God in true righteousness and holiness” (Ephesians 4:24).

 Titus 2:11-12 For the grace of God has appeared that offers salvation to all people.
 It teaches us to say “No” to ungodliness and worldly passions, and to live self-controlled, upright and godly lives in this present age.